5 guidelines for newly appointed non-executive directors

-Performance Monitoring: Being the eyes and ears of the organization
+Performance monitoring: being the eyes and ears of the organisation

-Due to the fact that NEDs are not directly involved in the day-to-day operations, they have the ability to spot issues that can’t really be seen by those that are directly involved in the organization.
-Non-executive directors usually have extensive experience in the industry which allows them to effectively monitor performance factors such as how the company is performing its objectives compared to other companies.
+Due to the fact that NEDs are not directly involved in the day-to-day operations, they have the ability to spot issues that can’t really be seen by those that are directly involved in the organisation.
+Non-executive directors usually have extensive experience which allows them to effectively monitor performance factors such as how the company is performing its objectives compared to other companies.
 NEDs can also understand and monitor executive performance to make intelligent decisions in regards to remuneration, appointment and/or removal of executive directors.
 A non-exec can’t get too involved in one company’s issues that they lose sight of the bigger picture.
-Companies and organizations depend on NEDs to give them a clear and objective view of the company’s status and help them make intelligent decisions to grow the company and/or organization.
+Companies and organisations depend on NEDs to give them a clear and objective view of the company’s status and help them make intelligent decisions to grow the company and/or organisation.

 So how do you pick up these skills?
-Some are inborn and naturally come.
-Some you need to work at with due diligence.
+Some come to your naturally.
+Some you need to learn and work on.
 You definitely need to practice listening skills as it is ultimately what will make or break you.
 It won’t be easy to be objective about something you care about, so you will need to practice this as well.
 You will find however if you practice these skills that you will go far.
-What would you add to this list?